Alternate states and intermingledness in complex high-dimensional systems: Workflow

 \subsection{Feature grouping (clustering)}

 What then needs to be done in Step 4 is to actually apply a grouping algorithm to all the generated features to decide which groups are there.
-Crucially, this algorithm must not impose an apriori known number of groups, such as $k$-means~\cite{Aggarwal2018}, but estimate it on its own.
+Crucially, this algorithm must not impose an a priori known number of groups, such as $k$-means~\cite{Aggarwal2018}, but estimate it on its own.
 A common choice for this step is the Density-Based Spatial Clustering of Applications with Noise (DBSCAN)~\cite{Ester1996}.
 It classifies points as neighbours if their distance if smaller than a radius $\varepsilon$.
 Then, it clusters together points with many neighbours, and leaves as outliers points with too few neighbours.
 The parameter $\varepsilon$ is crucial for the optimal operation of the algorithm.
-In Ref.~\cite{Datseris2023FrameworkGlobalStability} we have substantially improved the algorithm into the version we called ADBSCAN (A for Advanced) where the parameter $\varepsilon$ is optimally decided to yield a clustering of optimal quality.
+In Ref.~\cite{Datseris2023FrameworkGlobalStability} we have substantially improved the algorithm into the version we called ADBSCAN (A for Advanced) where the parameter $\varepsilon$ is optimized to yield a clustering of optimal quality.
 During this process (and only for this process) all feature dimensions are also transformed into the range 0-1 based on their respective minima and maximum values, as this improves clustering performance.
 For more details on this improved method, see Sect.
 IV.
 A and D of Ref.~\cite{Datseris2023FrameworkGlobalStability}.
 In this work we further augmented the algorithm to IA-DBSCAN (I for Iterative), by allowing it to optionally re-apply itself recursively to each found cluster, which improved clustering for \S\ref{sec:veros}.

 In Step 4 of Fig.~\ref{fig:summary} the algorithm is applied to the data plotted in Step 3.
 For demonstrative purposes the vertical dimension of this feature space is poorly chosen, being sensitive to transients during the equilibration time of the simulations.
-As a result, it does not separate the attractors at all.
-But other sets of feature dimensions can be chosen, such that each attractor forms a distinct cluster with a width that represents statistical fluctuations due to finite simulation length.
-Finding sets of features where each attractor cluster is as compact as possible is done in the following step.
+As a result, it does not separate the (already known) coexisting attractors at all.
+But other sets of feature dimensions can be chosen, such that each unique alternate state forms a distinct cluster with a width that represents statistical fluctuations.
+This is achieved in the next step.